kimvandenhouten/PyJobShopSTNUs/README.md

 # stochasticRCPSPmax
 This repository implements a proactive, reactive, and a hybrid approach for stochastic RCPSP/max.
-It uses state-of-the-art techniques from Constraint Programming (CP) and Temporal Planning, namely Simple Temporal Networks with Uncertainty.
+It uses state-of-the-art techniques from Constraint Programming (CP) and Temporal Planning, namely Simple Temporal Networks with Uncertainty (STNUs).

 ## Installation and practical issues